cullanm/arabidopsis-mutation-landscape/README.md

 `{data dir}/logs/`: contains printed output of all commands run.
 Some of these contain useful information (e.g. `filter_duplex_variants_{group}_{subgroup}_{rep}.err` contains the information of Table S5)

 # Producing figures
 Most of the figures were generated in `lab_notebook/mutation_landscape_figures.ipynb`.
 Before running this notebook, you'll need to run the whole pipeline and run/follow the instructions in `lab_notebook/reformatting_ma_line_muts.ipynb`.
-If you're unable to get the pipeline running, you can download the unfiltered variants and callable coverage at this [Zenodo repository]().
+If you're unable to get the pipeline running, you can download the unfiltered variants and callable coverage at this [Zenodo repository](https://doi.org/10.5281/zenodo.17155160).
 The unfiltered variants must first be filtered using `python_scripts/filter_duplex_variants.py` with default parameters.
+Note that running this pipeline as is will report more mutations than supplemental dataset 1.
+This is because SRA does not store read names (and thus spot coordinates) making optical duplicates impossible to filter.
+If it's necessary to exactly

 # Command list
 If Snakemake isn't working or you don't want to use it.
 Here's a list of the commands needed to produce the output.
 Only commands for sample untreated_1_a are shown here.
 These commands should all be run from {data dir}.